-I’ve been to PIT Airport so many times I couldn’t even count, whether flying or not.
+I’ve been to Pittsburgh Airport so many times I couldn’t even count, whether flying or not.
 And, while it may seem overwhelming, especially when flying with the kids, it’s a really good airport for families.
 Here’s what to do, including tips for getting around.

-PIT Airport Layout
+Pittsburgh Airport Location and Layout

 Once you enter and head through security you’ll be in the Landside Terminal.
 To get to a gate at the Airside Terminal, you’ll need to take a ride on the People Mover, aka indoor tram.
 The ride, when not busy, is less than a minute and kids do enjoy it.
 From there, it’s a central hub layout with four concourses, A, B, C, & D. Concourses A & B are the lengthiest and offer the most gates.